❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 1. Honesty and Transparency

 Both parties to the relationship should focus on being honest and transparent with each other.
-There’s no holding back at this point.
-The more that is withheld, the less trust that is built.
-Most importantly, the partner that cheated should be very open and genuine about their actions, thoughts, and feelings both before and after the cheating happened.
+There should be no holding back at this point.
+The more that is withheld, the less trust is built.
+Most importantly, the partner who cheated should be very open and genuine about their actions, thoughts, and feelings both before and after the cheating happened.

 What does being honest look like?
 It’s being willing to answer tough questions like an open book, even if it’s hard for the other person to hear.
 It also means being willing to provide as much reassurance and support to the partner who was cheated on as needed.